demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 command = build.cmd Deploy
 ```

-> The *build.cmd* was created by Forge during project initialization.
+> Forge creates the *build.cmd* file during project initialization.

-With this we are done with all the coding changes that are required to perform the deployment.
+With this, we completed all the coding changes that are required to perform the deployment.

 ## PostgreSQL Database Setup

-To run FsTweet on cloud, we need to have a database on the cloud.
+To run FsTweet on the cloud, we need to have a database on the cloud.
 We can make use of [ElephantSQL](https://www.elephantsql.com/) which provides a [free plan](https://www.elephantsql.com/plans.html).

-Create a new free database instance in ElephantSQL and note down its credentails to pass it as a connection string to our application.
+Create a new free database instance in ElephantSQL and note down its credentials to pass it as a connection string to our application.

 ![ElephantSQL credentials](/img/fsharp/series/fstweet/elephant_sql_credentials.png)